hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02c-GameProg.md

     + add empty `inputState` object as a global property of the game engine
     + add event listeners for each keydown and keyup event to control game within `start()` method
     + test if an arrow key or the space bar pressed or released $\to$ set the properties of the `inputState` object accordingly, e.g., space bar pressed w/ setting `inputState.space=true;` but released w/ resetting `inputState.space=false;`
-    + add tests to checck which keys are down within main loop
+    + add tests to check which keys are down within main loop

 + Example: handling multiple keyboard-related events
   + [init page](#newGF) after DOM ready